 Even being yourself sometimes could hurt someone unintentionally.
 But can you undo what you have done?
 Can you take back the words you have said?
 No.

 You can blame yourself for all you want or dwell on your past mistakes, nothing is going to change.
 You are not going to make the other person happier.
 All you do is make yourself more miserable.

 Every time, you go back to the past, you are doing it from the NOW.
 You are wasting your time NOW.
 The present that you are wasting can be used to do things which can be changed.

 So accept your mistakes and move on.
 That’s not the best way out.
 That’s the only way out.

 (Read Eckhart Tolle’s The Power of Now for more insights).

 2. Realize that going back may not make things better.

 Recently, there was a local TV drama in Singapore, If Only I Could.
 The two main female characters did not have a good life.
 One had issues with her family and was later diagnosed with breast cancer.
 The other had marital problems and suffered a miscarriage.
 So they went back to their past 10 years ago and tried to amend their life.
 However, their life didn’t get any better.
-It only gotten worse.
+It only got worse.

 Drop the if, should and could.